nattadasu/animeApi/README.md

 ### Get All ID in Object/Dictionary format of each provider

+> [!CAUTION]
+>
+> This endpoint is deprecated since October 22, 2025.
+Dataset might not be
+> updated regularly.
+Please use the TSV/master array endpoint and convert it to
+> your desired format locally.

 HTTP Status Code: `302` (redirect to GitHub raw file URL)\
 MIME Type: `application/json`